Azure/azure-sdk-for-net/sdk/resourcemanager/Azure.ResourceManager.Core/README.md

 ## Troubleshooting

--   If you find a bug or have a suggestion, file an issue via [Github issues](https://github.com/Azure/azure-sdk-for-net/issues) and make sure you add the "Preview" label to the issue.
+-   If you find a bug or have a suggestion, file an issue via [GitHub issues](https://github.com/Azure/azure-sdk-for-net/issues) and make sure you add the "Preview" label to the issue.
 -   If you need help, check [previous questions](https://stackoverflow.com/questions/tagged/azure+.net) or ask new ones on StackOverflow using azure and .NET tags.